-Did you miss some opportunities?
+Did you miss some opportunities in 2020?
 I know I did.

-The danger at the start of a new year is that we can get trapped looking backwards at the mistakes, the lost opportunities, the wish I could have and the if onlys.
+The danger at the start of a new year is that we can get trapped looking backward at the mistakes, the lost opportunities, the political upheavals, the statistics and the predictions.

 You might grab a drink, put on whatever your Netflix binge of choice is, flop on the couch, like some Facebook posts and tell yourself that this year will be different.

 Except maybe you said that last year.

 That's OK.
 It's not something anyone brags about.
-It's personal judgement; a telegraph from your brain to your heart that no one else sees.
+It's personal judgment; a telegraph from your brain to your heart that no one else sees.
 It keeps you up at night, it leads you to bad hiring and a host of unprofitable decisions - whether you are the smallest, one-person shop on Main Street to the CEO of the biggest luxury brand.

-The stress that judgement causes invades your sleep and jolts your awakening.
+The stress that judgment causes invades your sleep and jolts your awakening.
 Add to that the media loves to make you more fearful - especially in a New Year with nonstop politics - and you have a recipe for trouble.

-Here's the good news, 2018 doesn't have to result in another year you shame yourself ... and if you'll give yourself 10 minutes and take a few action steps, you can make that a reality.
+Here's the good news, 2021 doesn't have to result in another year you shame yourself ... and if you'll give yourself 10 minutes and take a few action steps, you can make that personal goal a reality.